 - $80 million in Special Cash from CIRB divided between OHCA, DMHSAS and DHS;

 There is also $48.7 million in additional FY 2018 General Revenue collections that are expected to be generated by HB 1085, which raises the gross production tax on “legacy wells”.
-That money was spread out among various agencies in HB 1019; the Governor’s line-item veto of HB 1019 means that the $48.7 million remains available for appropriation.
+That money was spread out among various agencies in HB 1019; the Governor’s line-item veto of HB 1019 means that the $48.7 million remained available for appropriation.
+The Legislature appropriated $43.5 million of this amount to DHS and OHCA in the second special session (see above).

 Where does the line-item veto leave state agencies?